onflow/docs/docs/evm/tools/clients/web3-js.md

 const contract = new web3.eth.Contract(abi, contractAddress)
 ```

-Using this newly created object, we can now interact with the contract on the network.
+We can now interact with the contract on the network by using the `contract` object.

 ### Reading State

-Querying data from the contract is done using the `call` function with one of the contract's methods.
+State can be read from the contract by using the `call` function with one of the contract's methods.
 This will not change the state and will not send a transaction.

 ```js
 // Retrieve the current value stored in the contract